ArecRui/ArecRui.github.io/_posts/2015-07-16-Python-Week 8 Listsp.md

+﻿---

+title: "Python Week 8"
+sidebar:
+  nav: "foo"

+---

-﻿This course introduces the concept of collection/list etc.
+This course introduces the concept of collection/list etc.
 <!--more-->

----
 {% include toc %}

-sidebar:
-  nav: "foo1"

-{% include sidebar.html %}

----

 ## 1. Concept of a collection